How to stay safe both on and off campus

-When possible, walk in pairs or groups at night.
+When possible, walk with someone else at night.
 Campus Safety offers SafeWalk, 313-845-9630, if you would like someone to walk you to your car or across campus at night.

 Be sure to lock your car when it is parked.
 If you are sitting in your car when it is parked, you should still lock the doors.